Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: The

-\textbf{Topic Discussion}~The next step is to propose a research topic, which will guide the research direction.
-Inspired by multi-round collaboration~\citep{mezirow2003critical,sunstein2005societies,amgoud2009using} and multi-agent collaboration strategies~\citep{xu2023magic,zhang2023exploring,shinn2024reflexion}, we design a general team discussion mechanism.
-In this mechanism, team members engage in discussions based on a specific task description prompt.
-This process is applied not only to topic discussion but also to subsequent collaboration steps.
+\textbf{Topic Discussion.}~The next step is to propose a research topic, which will guide the research direction.
+Inspired by multi-round collaboration~\citep{mezirow2003critical,sunstein2005societies,amgoud2009using} and multi-agent collaboration strategies~\citep{xu2023magic,zhang2023exploring,shinn2024reflexion}, we design an inter- and intra-team discussion mechanism.
+In this mechanism, team members engage in discussions based on a specific task description prompt (inter-team discussion).
+The default discussion mechanism between agents follows a round-table format with a sequential progression (Additional discussion topologies are presented in Appx.~\ref{sec:ablation_topologies}).
+This process is also applied to subsequent collaboration steps.
 While allowing agents to decide when to stop the discussion would better reflect real-world scenarios, fixing the number of turns ensures consistent inference costs across different team settings in our experiments.
-Therefore, we leave the discussion of adaptive turn numbers to the ablation study (See Sec.~\ref{sec:ablation_adaptive}).
-Given the team $T$, the prompt during the topic discussion is:
+Therefore, we leave the discussion of adaptive turn numbers to the ablation study (See Appx.~\ref{sec:ablation_adaptive}).
+The prompt for agent $i$ during the topic discussion is: